 Several consequences of the DCRS framework have been considered.
-Between them, we remark an emergent interpretation of the Principle of Inertia, that emerges from the fundamental dynamical structure of the DCRS framework and that is not required to be imposed from the beginning.
+Among them, we remark an emergent interpretation of the Principle of Inertia, that emerges from the fundamental dynamical structure of the DCRS framework and that is not required to be imposed from the beginning.
 One can also prove the emergence of the diffeomorphism invariance for the phenomenological models, that is represented by the zero modes of a quantum Hamiltonian operator at the equilibrium states.
-Since the local diffeomorphisms determine the pseudo-group associated with the gravitational interaction, it is natural to conjecture that in DCRS gravitation itself is an emergent phenomena.
-This is in concordance with the emergence of the WEP in DCRS, as we also discussed.
-There are well known arguments in the direction of this conjecture, as discussed by several authors (see for instance the different theories developed by different authors [40, 39, 53, 63]).
-One expects that the weak equivalence principle has an emergent interpretation from systems with large number of degrees of freedom.
-Such emergent interpretation is based on the same principle generating the macroscopically observable states, which is the concentration of measure phenomena in measure metric spaces.
-If the mechanism proposed for the emergence of WEP is correct, the weak equivalence principle will not be gradually violated: for all possible energies where the degrees of freedom of the Standard Model are present, the WEP will be valid, with not observable violation before reaching the fundamental scale.
-However, it will be completely violate at the energy scale where the degrees of freedom correspond to molecules of a DCRS.
-In this case, we do not expect violation of the weak equivalence up to energies of the order of Planck energy.
+Since the local diffeomorphisms determine the pseudogroup associated with the gravitational interaction, it is natural to conjecture that in the DCRS framework the gravitation itself is an emergent phenomena.
+This is in concordance with the emergence of the WEP in the DCRS framework, as we discussed before.
+There are well known arguments in the direction of this conjecture, as discussed by several authors (see for instance the different theories developed by different authors [40, 39, 55, 65]).
+We have also seen that under enough regularity conditions on the vector field $\beta$ , the classical Hamiltonian (2.19) of a DCRS is bounded when acting on measurable states.
+This resolution of the boundless problem of 't Hooft's linear Hamiltonian do not call for a fundamental role of gravity a priori.
+Indeed, it appeals to the possibility that gravity is also emergent, in the same process of defining a bounded Hamiltonian for matter.
+The mechanism to bound the Hamiltonian for matters is based on an relevant mathematical fact in mathematical analysis, as is the concentration of measure phenomena in higher dimensional mm-Gromov spaces (measure metric Gromov spaces).

+Following this line of thought, one expects that the weak equivalence principle has an emergent interpretation from systems with large number of degrees of freedom.
+Such emergent interpretation is based on the same principle generating the macroscopically observable states, which is the concentration of measure phenomena in mm-Gromov spaces.
+If our mechanism proposed for the emergence of WEP is correct, the weak equivalence principle will not be gradually violated in quantum physics: for all possible energies where the degrees of freedom of the Standard Model are present, the WEP will be valid, with no observable violation before reaching the fundamental scale.
+However, it will be completely violate at the energy scale where the degrees of freedom correspond to fundamental molecules of a DCRS.
+Therefore, we should not expect violation of the WEP up to energies of the order of the fundamental scale.
+Once one fix the value of such scale (that very popularly can be put as the Planck scale), the validity of the equivalence principle becomes a qualitative prediction for DCRS: the weak equivalence principle holds in quantum mechanics.

-A consequence from DCRS is that the covariant accelerations vectors $D{\xi}\dot{\xi}$ are universally bounded for each degree of freedom.
-If the fundamental scale is of order of the Planck scale, then the maximal acceleration associated should be of order $a{planck}=10^{52}m/s^2$ .
-Maximal accelerations of such order are also predicted by consistency conditions in several scenarios of quantum gravity ([11, 54, 57]).
-Also, a maximal acceleration should have relevant implications for the absence of space-time singularities (see for instance [13, 57]).
-Furthermore, maximal acceleration has consequences for cosmology, specifically in recognizing a fundamental bound for acceleration and deceleration in inflation cosmology [30].
-It is in this area where we expect that an universal acceleration as the Planck acceleration $a{planck}$ could have falsifiable predictions.
+Another consequence from DCRS is that the covariant accelerations vectors $D{\xi}\dot{\xi}$ are universally bounded for all physical degrees of freedom.
+If the fundamental scale is of order of the Planck scale, then the maximal acceleration associated should be of order $a{planck} = 10^{52}m/s^2$ .
+Maximal accelerations of such order are also predicted by consistency conditions in several scenarios of quantum gravity [11, 56, 59].
+Furthermore, a maximal acceleration should have relevant implications for the absence of space-time curvature singularities (see for instance [13, 59]).
+Also, maximal acceleration has consequences for cosmology, specifically in recognizing a fundamental bound for acceleration and deceleration in inflation cosmology [30].
+It is in this direction where we expect that an universal acceleration as the Planck acceleration $a{planck}$ could have falsifiable predictions.